Better buildings support better learning for Ontario students.

 The province is currently in the midst of providing school boards with more than $12 billion over 10 years to help build new schools in areas of high growth, improve the condition of existing schools and invest in projects to reduce surplus space through school consolidations.

 Since the Capital Priorities funding program began in 2011, the ministry has provided over $3.0 billion in funding to support 198 new school facilities and 191 additions and renovations at existing schools.
 These priority capital projects were needed to address enrolment growth, to support full-day kindergarten, to replace schools in poor condition and to support school consolidations.

-Included in this amount is $498 million in funding provided to school boards in November 2015.
-A complete list of the 30 new schools and 26 additions/retrofits funded by this investment can be found here: New Schools and Additions.
+Included in this amount is $474 million in funding provided to school boards in October 2016 in support of 28 new schools and 23 major additions and renovations.